jo/couchdb-best-practices/README.md

 From the [CouchDB
 documentation](http://docs.couchdb.org/en/latest/api/database/security.html).

-An simple security object looks like this:
+A simple security object looks like this:

 ```json
 {